Icinga/icinga2/doc/1-about.md

 [Cluster](#distributed-monitoring-high-availability) model for distributed setups, load balancing and High-Availability installations (or a combination of them).
 On-demand configuration synchronisation between zones is available, but not mandatory (for example when config management tools such as Puppet are used).
-Secured by SSL x509 certificates, supporting IPv4 and IPv6.
+Secured by TLS with certificates, supporting IPv4 and IPv6.
 High Availability for DB IDO: Only active on the current zone master, failover happens automatically.

 * Monitoring Remote Clients

 Built on proven [cluster](#distributed-monitoring-high-availability) stack, [Icinga 2 clients](#icinga2-remote-client-monitoring) can be installed acting as remote satellite or agent.
-Secured communication by SSL x509 certificates, install them with [cli commands](#cli-commands), and configure them either locally with discovery on the master, or use them for executing checks and event handlers remotely.
+Secured communication by TLS with certificates, install them with [CLI commands](#cli-commands), and configure them either locally with discovery on the master, or use them for executing checks and event handlers remotely.